-Nominations shall be concise and to the point in narrative style, and include responses to the applicable items listed in the desired award category, as described in Tabs A-F. Each nomination shall consist of single-spaced text (12-point font) and may use graphics, e.g., tables, charts, diagrams, photographs, maps, to clarify accomplishments, but not videos or music.
+Each nomination packet shall include a narrative regarding the desired award category, as described in Tabs A-F. The narrative shall consist of single-spaced text (12-point font) and may use graphics (i.e., tables, charts, diagrams, photographs, maps) to clarify accomplishments, but not videos or music.
 Graphic fonts, including photograph descriptions, should be no smaller than 10 point.
-The total text and graphics of the award narrative shall consist of no more than seven (7) single-sided 8 1⁄2" X 11" pages when printed, including cover pages.
-Nomination packages shall clearly address the five major judging criteria: program management, technical merit, orientation to mission, transferability, and stakeholder interaction.
-The narrative shall also contain a crisply written one-page narrative summary, with supporting photographs, of the achievements of the nominee, using quantitative examples, suitable for use in the awards ceremony brochure.
+The total text and graphics of the award narrative shall consist of no more than seven (7) single-sided 8 1⁄2" x 11" pages when printed, including cover pages.
+The narrative shall clearly address the five major judging criteria: program management, technical merit, orientation to mission, transferability, and stakeholder interaction.